 The United States and Brazil: An Education Partnership for the 21st Century

-U.S.-Brazil Partnership on Education: In March 2010, the United States and Brazil issued a joint statement to reaffirm the U.S.-Brazil Partnership for Education, which was established through the 1997 and 2007 Memoranda of Understanding on Education.
-Under the Partnership, the two countries share information and expand cooperation in areas that include promoting educational excellence; promoting diversity and equal opportunity in education; assessment, indicators, and accountability; professional development for teachers and administrators; vocational/technical education; second language learning (English/Portuguese); U.S. community colleges and Brazilian federal institutes; and higher education cooperation and mobility.
+- U.S.-Brazil Partnership on Education: In March 2010, the United States and Brazil issued a joint statement to reaffirm the U.S.-Brazil Partnership for Education, which was established through the 1997 and 2007 Memoranda of Understanding on Education.
+Under the Partnership, the two countries endeavor to share information and expand cooperation in areas including promoting educational excellence; promoting diversity and equal opportunity in education; assessment, indicators and accountability; professional development for teachers and administrators; vocational-technical education; second language learning (English/Portuguese); U.S. community colleges and Brazilian federal institutes; and Higher education cooperation and mobility.